Late 19th Century Half-Hull Ship's Model of the

 Dixon Kemp, "A Manual of Yacht & Boat Sailing" (Ninth Edition), London, Horace Cox, 1900

 An extraordinarily decorative and well preserved half hull, boatbuilder's model of the British racing yacht "Gaiety Girl".
 Beautifully fashioned from teak and mahogany, with stubbed Douglas Fir mast, original varnished finish, white inlay to the waterline with blue painted topping and lacquered brass appliqué rudder detail.
 The backboard with green paint to the moulded edge.
-An exceptional scale model of a notable yacht with a known history.
+Together with a framed boatbuilder's elevation of the craft as published and a plate from the 1896-97 'Lloyd's Yacht Register' showing the "Gaiety Girl" racing pennant.
+An exceptional scale model of a notable yacht with a known history together with other interesting items relating to this boat.

 Although from the appearance of this half hull "Gaiety Girl" might seem to have been a substantial vessel, she was actually built for extreme speed and was only 26ft 11" long (20ft 2" on the water line).
 She was an early incarnation of the type of small novel racing craft classed as a "Rater", conceived in the late 19th century and encouraged by the Yacht Racing Association (who set the limits on yacht length and sail area in each class) to be at the pinnacle of small boat design.